Nickel: Nickel(II)

 Nickel(II) forms compounds with all common anions, including sulfide, sulfate, carbonate, hydroxide, carboxylates, and halides.
 Nickel(II) sulfate is produced in large amounts by dissolving nickel metal or oxides in sulfuric acid, forming both a hexa- and heptahydrate useful for electroplating nickel.
 Common salts of nickel, such as chloride, nitrate, and sulfate, dissolve in water to give green solutions of the metal aquo complex [Ni(H2O)6](2+).

 The four halides form nickel compounds, which are solids with molecules with octahedral Ni centres.
 Nickel(II) chloride is most common, and its behavior is illustrative of the other halides.
 Nickel(II) chloride is made by dissolving nickel or its oxide in hydrochloric acid.
 It is usually found as the green hexahydrate, whose formula is usually written NiCl2*6H2O.
 When dissolved in water, this salt forms the metal aquo complex [Ni(H2O)6](2+).
 Dehydration of NiCl2*6H2O gives yellow anhydrous NiCl2.

 Some tetracoordinate nickel(II) complexes, e.g. bis(triphenylphosphine)nickel chloride, exist both in tetrahedral and square planar geometries.
 The tetrahedral complexes are paramagnetic; the square planar complexes are diamagnetic.
 In having properties of magnetic equilibrium and formation of octahedral complexes, they contrast with the divalent complexes of the heavier group 10 metals, palladium(II) and platinum(II), which form only square-planar geometry.

-Nickelocene is known; it has an electron count of 20, and unstable at room temperature, making it relatively unstable.
+Nickelocene has an electron count of 20.
+Many chemical reactions of nickelocene tend to yield 18-electron products.